Abdulrasheed Bawa: Cases investigated

 During his services as the EFCC zonal head of Portharcourt Zonal Office and Lagos Zonal Office, he has successfully investigated and testified in prosecution of many cases leading to convictions and recovery of looted funds.
 He headed the investigations of Mrs. Diezani Allison-Madueke from 2015 to 2019 that led to the recovery of millions of dollars and properties.

-His rise to national prominence in 2021 came as a result of his appointment as the Chairman of Nigeria's EFCC and was listed in the same year among Nigeria's Under 50 Leaders in Public Service, alongside other government appointees including Ahmad Salihijo Ahmad of the Rural Electrification Agency, Hadiza Bala Usman of the Nigerian Ports Authority, Elijah Onyeagba, Nigeria's ambassador to the republic of Burundi, Aishah Ahmad, Deputy Governor Financial System Stability of the Central Bank of Nigeria (CBN), Dr Sanusi Ohiare of the Rural Electrification Fund (REF), Ahmad Zakari, Special Adviser to the President on Infrastructure, Mrs Yewande Sadiku of Nigeria Investment Promotion Commission and 3 others under the age of 50 years.
+His rise to national prominence in 2021 came as a result of his appointment as the Chairman of Nigeria's EFCC and was listed in the same year among Nigeria's Under 50 Leaders in Public Service, alongside other government appointees including Ahmad Salihijo Ahmad of the Rural Electrification Agency, Hadiza Bala Usman of the Nigerian Ports Authority, Elijah Onyeagba, Nigeria's ambassador to the republic of Burundi, Aishah Ahmad, Deputy Governor Financial System Stability of the Central Bank of Nigeria (CBN), Dr Sanusi Ohiare of the Rural Electrification Fund (REF), Ahmad Rufai Zakari Special Adviser to the President on Infrastructure, Mrs Yewande Sadiku of Nigeria Investment Promotion Commission and 3 others under the age of 50 years.

 Contempt of court

-On the 8th of November 2022, a federal high court in Abuja ordered him to be remanded for contempt for the EFCC's noncompliance with a court order issued on the 21st of November 2018.
+On 8 November 2022, a federal high court in Abuja ordered him to be remanded for contempt for the EFCC's noncompliance with a court order issued on 21 November 2018.

+Transformation of EFCC under Bawa

+Under the Leadership of Bawa, EFCC undergone wide ranging Institutional reforms which include: